 I don’t own this one but I have used it many times with decent results (however I would consider myself not the best Glidecam operator).
 I even got a short private lesson from Devin Graham who really knows how to get the most out of this device.

-Tiffen 82mm Variable ND Filter I tested the Tiffen against 5 other well known filters brands and the Tiffen was the sharpest of the bunch.
+Tiffen 82mm Variable ND Filter I just sold this filter, I have been buying other ND filters for my Sony and Panasonic lens sizes.
+I tested the Tiffen against 5 other well known filters brands and the Tiffen was the sharpest of the bunch.
 It did well with vignetting on my Tamron 24-70mm and had just about the same out amount of color cast as the expensive $500 ND filters I tested against.
 Good solid filter for the money that won’t dull your very expensive sharp lens you purchased.

 The more common size is the 77mm Variable ND Filter from Tiffen I purchased the larger version for my Tamron lens.